apptainer/singularity-userdocs/singularity_and_docker.rst

     A detailed review of the container's build specification (e.g., its ``Dockerfile``) may be required to ensure this best practice is adhered to.

-    4. Current library caches
+    7. Current library caches

     Irrespective of containers, `a common runtime error <https://codeyarns.com/2014/01/14/how-to-fix-shared-object-file-error/>`_ stems from failing to locate shared libraries required for execution.
 Suppose now there exists a requirement for symbolically linked libraries *within* a Singularity container.
 If the builld process that creates the container fails to update the cache, then it is quite likely that (read-only) execution of this container will result in the common error of missing libraries.
 Upon investigation, it is likely revealed that the library exists, just not the required symbolic links.
 Thus the best practice is:

         "Ensure calls to ``ldconfig`` are executed towards the *end* of ``build`` specifications (e.g., ``Dockerfile``), so that the library cache is updated when the container is created."

-    5. Use of plain-text passwords for authentication
+    8. Use of plain-text passwords for authentication

     For obvious reasons, it is desireable to completely *avoid* use of plain-text passwords.
 Therefore, for interactive sessions requiring authentication, use of the ``--docker-login`` option for Singularity's ``pull`` and ``build`` commands is *recommended*.
 At the present time, the *only* option available for non-interactive use is to :ref:`embed plain-text passwords into environment variables <sec:authentication_via_environment_variables>`.
 Because the Sylabs Cloud Singularity Library employs `time-limited API tokens for authentication <https://cloud.sylabs.io/auth>`_, use of SIF containers hosted through this service provides a more secure means for both interactive *and* non-interactive use.
 This best practice is:

         "Avoid use of plain-text passwords"

-    6. Execution ambiguity
+    9. Execution ambiguity

     Short of converting an *entire* ``Dockerfile`` into a Singularity definition file, informed specification of the ``%runscript`` entry in the def file *removes* any ambiguity associated with ``ENTRYPOINT`` :ref:`versus <sec:def_files_execution>` ``CMD`` and ultimately :ref:`execution precedence <sec:def_files_execution>`.
 Thus the best practice is:

         "Employ Singularity's ``%runscript`` by default to avoid execution ambiguity"

-    ..
-7. Shared cache directories

-    .. :ref:`As noted above <sec:action_commands_prebuilt_public_docker_images>`, Docker and OCI images are cached to ``$HOME/.singularity`` by default; this default can be overridden through specification of a ``SINGULARITY_CACHEDIR``.
-In some circumstances, however, it may be desirable to maintain a *shared* or common cache directory - e.g., to avoid multiple downloads of the same image by multiple users.

-    ..
-Because some workload managers identify images cached locally on compute nodes as resources that can be *requested*, shared cache directories can *reduce* a job's elapsed time - i.e., the time between a job being dispatched for exection, and actually being ready to commence execution, owing to a locally cache image.

-    ..
-Thus the best practice is:

-    ..
-"Make strategic use of shared cache directories"
+    Note that the ``ENTRYPOINT`` can be bypassed completely, e.g., ``docker run -i -t --entrypoint /bin/bash godlovedc/lolcow``.
+This allows for an interactive session within the container, that may prove useful in validating the built runtime.

 Best practices emerge from experience.
 Contributions that allow additional experiences to be shared as best practices are always encouraged.
 Please refer to :ref:`Contributing <contributing>` for additional details.

-..
-TODO-ND: Work from Dockerfles directly

 .. _sec:troubleshooting: